 On your semi-annual statement covering the period ending December 31, report the payment for the room deposit on Schedule E. Because you received the invitations but had not paid for them by December 31, report the outstanding amount on Schedule F. The cost of the flowers will not be reported until the next reporting period because you did not pay for nor receive the flowers during the period covered by the statement.
-Expenditures of campaign funds must have a political, legislative, or governmental purpose.
-(See Chapter 5.)

-Quick Tip The committee's unpaid administrative overhead expenses, such as rent, utilities, phones, or employee salaries, need not be reported on Schedule F if the committee has not received a bill in the normal course of business or if the due date for the payment is after the closing date of the statement.
+The committee's unpaid administrative overhead expenses, such as rent, utilities, phones, or employee salaries, need not be reported on Schedule F if the committee has not received a bill in the normal course of business or if the due date for the payment is after the closing date of the statement.
 Regular administrative overhead does not include contracts for services such as accounting, legal services, campaign consulting, and public relations.